Expert Advice On Improving Your Home

 Check Licensing

-Verify that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done properly using the most up-to-date installation methods.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrician or electrical contractor license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
-If their work is regulated by the state's Mechanical Code, they must have a $25,000 minimum bond with the Department of Labor and Industry.
+If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.

 Read Customer Reviews